muratk5n/thirdwave/en/index.md

 ---

-Some in the West are playing both sides?
+Some in Europe are playing both sides?
 Good catch by \#TFIGlobal

-FT: "More than $1bn of EU exports targeted by sanctions have disappeared in transit to Russia’s economic partners, a flow of “ghost trade” that western officials believe has helped sustain Vladimir Putin’s wartime economy.
+FT: "More than $1bn of EU exports targeted by sanctions have disappeared in transit to Russia’s economic partners, a flow of 'ghost trade' that western officials believe has helped sustain Vladimir Putin’s wartime economy.

-Public data analysed by the Financial Times found that only about half of a $2bn sample of controlled “dual use” items shipped from the EU actually reached their stated destinations in Kazakhstan, Kyrgyzstan and Armenia.
+Public data analysed by the Financial Times found that only about half of a $2bn sample of controlled 'dual use' items shipped from the EU actually reached their stated destinations in Kazakhstan, Kyrgyzstan and Armenia.